 Mastering Motor Vehicle Cases

 Dr. Arthur Croft co-authored the very first medical treatise on whiplash injuries - Whiplash Injuries: The Cervical Acceleration/Deceleration Syndrome.
 Over the decades since that time, he has published hundreds of articles on traumatic injuries, causation, epidemiology, accident reconstruction, and the junk science often used by insurers and insurance defense experts.
 He brings it all together on this comprehensive video set.
-This will allow you to understand your client’s injuries better and prepare you for cross examination of the defense doctors, crash reconstructionist and biomechanist.View Details
+While this set is helpful for any motor vehicle case, the CLE from which this DVD came focused primarily on minor impact cases.
+In addition to Dr. Croft, the set includes a section by lawyer Aaron DeShaw on how to use the science discussed by Croft in your litigation cases, how to get claims out of the Minor Impact unit of an insurer so that you can get better settlement values, as well as how the Direct Referral Program contracts between insurers and auto body garages negatively impact bodily injury claims.
+This set will allow you to understand your client’s injuries better and prepare you for cross examination of the defense doctors, crash reconstructionist and biomechanist.View Details

 The Elements of Trial

-It is clear that you can’t get good settlement offers without going to trial.
+It is clear that you won’t get good settlement offers in minor impact cases without going to trial (even when your client has serious injuries).
 With trial experience increasingly rare, The Elements of Trial provides a concise guide for lawyers preparing for trial.
-The book discusses how to do everything from investigating your case and drafting pre-trial motions, to covering every phase of the trial from voir dire to post-trial motions.
+It is the trial advocacy that you need – teaching you all the basics, and written by a lawyer who has successfully tried a lot of cases.
+Written by Rick Friedman, one of America’s leading trial lawyers, the book discusses how to do everything from investigating your case and drafting pre-trial motions, to covering every phase of the trial from voir dire to post-trial motions.
 The book applies to everyone needing clear instructions on how to prepare and try a civil case.

 Also available as an audio book.